 To which Jesus replied, and I'm indebted to G. Campbell Morgan for this thought, "Hold on, Peter.
-In My Father's house (which is the whole universe, for that's where My
+In My Father's house (which is the whole universe, for that's where My Father lives), there are many rooms.

-3 Observation by G. Campbell Morgan, p.
-244.

-Father lives), there are many rooms.
 So while I am leaving you, I'll still be in My Father's House, just in a different room from you.
 Don't be troubled.
 Trust Me."

 I remember saying something similar to my daughters, after they had a bad dream at night.
 "I'm afraid, daddy!
 Please don't leave me!"

 "It's okay, honey.
 You'll be okay.
 I'll just be in the next room.
 Trust me."
 So what is Jesus indicating about His Father's house when He says it has many rooms?
 I see a couple of things.